ned14/outcome/doc/src/content/tutorial/error_code.md

    exclusively written to understand `std::errc` alone to examine your custom error code domain for equivalence to the standard error conditions, AND without being recompiled.

+{{% notice note %}}
+This documentation recommends that when you define your custom `enum` for representing `error_code`s, you should always make sure that value 0 never represents an actual error: it should either represent a success or should not be provided at all.
+If you only intend to use your `enum` inside `result<>` or `outcome<>` you can just start your enumerations from 1.
+If you intend to also return `std::error_code` directly from functions, you should probably define value 0 as success, so that you are able to inform about function's success by returning `MyEnum::Success`.
+This is because `error_code`'s contextual conversion to `bool` (which some people use to check if there was an error or not) only checks for the numeric value of the error code (without looking at error domain (category)).
+{{% /notice %}}

 [1]: The only documentation I'm aware of is the quite old guide by Chris Kohlhoff, founder of ASIO and the Networking TS: